CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise4.md

    ![Resource groups is highlighted in the Azure services list.](media/1.30.png "Azure services")

 1. Under the VULNERABILITY ASSESSMENT SETTINGS, Reviewing that Microsoft Defender for SQL is enabled.
-Also, **Subscription** is already selected and defender is already linked to a **Storage account**.
+Also, Vulnerability Assessment settings for **Subscription** and  **Storage account** is already cofigured by deafault.

-   > **Note**: You can click on any of the Severity and explore on this.
+   > **Note**: Incase, if the Microsoft Defender for SQL is not enabled.
+Please enable it and save.

    ![Resource groups is highlighted in the Azure services list.](media/1.29.png "Azure services")